-If you are considering filing for bankruptcy, you should look at it as a second chance, not a desperate move.
-When you use the bankruptcy laws to rebuild your finances, you can achieve the debt relief you deserve.
+If you are considering bankruptcy, you should consider it a second chance, not a desperate move.
+When you use bankruptcy laws to rebuild your finances, you can achieve the debt relief you deserve.

-Deciding to declare bankruptcy is not an easy decision, and you may be wondering how to know when filing is the right option?
-You have to be careful with your decision and avoid filing for bankruptcy if it is possible.
+Deciding to declare bankruptcy is not easy, and you may wonder when filing is the right option.
+You must be careful with your decision and avoid filing for bankruptcy if possible.
 Bankruptcy will take a toll on you.
-This filing often comes with a social stigma attached, and it reflects on your credit score.
+This filing often has a social stigma attached, reflecting on your credit score.

 These are some reasons you may decide bankruptcy is your only choice.

 Medical debt and job loss are two significant reasons people consider bankruptcy.
-There are times when both situations occur at the same time, which plays heavily on your financial health.
+There are times when both situations coincide, which plays heavily on your financial health.
 There are other reasons as well that may be forcing you to consider filing bankruptcy:

 - You have an excess credit card debt